wawhal/custom-resolvers-boilerplate/README.md

 ## Implementation Details

 We will use Apollo's `graphql-tools` library to make a working GraphQL Schema out of our custom resolvers.
-Finally, we will merge these resolvers with the existing Hasura schema so that it can eb queried under the same endpoint.
+Finally, we will merge these resolvers with the existing Hasura schema so that it can be queried under the same endpoint.

 ### Writing type definitions